Information products for TAC clients

 The TAC takes the care, safety and wellbeing of our clients very seriously.

-This document will help you decide if the care and support you receive is fair and appropriate.
+This information will help you decide if the care and support you receive is fair and appropriate.

 Information products for employers